On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Abstract

 \section{Abstract}

 Index insurance has been promoted as a promising solution for reducing agricultural risk compared to traditional farm-based insurance.
 By linking payouts to a regional factor instead of individual loss, index insurance reduces monitoring costs, and alleviates the problems of moral hazard and adverse selection.
 Despite its theoretical appeal, demand for index insurance has remained low in many developing countries, triggering a debate on the causes of the low uptake.
 Surprisingly, there has been little discussion in this debate about the experience in the United States.
-The US is an unique case as both farm-based and index-based products have been available for more than two decades.
-Furthermore, the number of insurance zones is very large, allowing interesting comparisons over space.
-As in developing countries, the adoption of index insurance is rather low --- less than than 5\% of insured acreage.
-Does this mean that we should give up on index insurance?
+The US is a unique case as both farm-based and index-based products have been available for more than two decades.
+Furthermore, it features a large number of insurance zones, allowing interesting comparisons over space.